infinix flip

 IN PHOTO: The Maya-5 and Maya-6 CubeSats aboard the SpaceX Falcon 9 are launched to the International Space Station, as captured via NASA Live stream.

-These small satellites, each weighing around 1.15 kilograms, will travel at an altitude of approximately 400 kilometers—the same orbit as the ISS—and are designed to provide opportunities for local space technology development and hands-on experience.
+These small satellites, each weighing around 1.15 kilograms, will travel at an altitude of approximately 400 kilometers—the same orbit as the ISS—and are designed to provide opportunities for local development and hands-on experience.

 “It is also geared towards increased utilization of domestic capabilities by transitioning to locally available components, fabricated boards, and manufactured structural frames,” said PhilSA.